1jour1vin

 Nose

-rich aromas of dark fruit with a subtle woody note
+rich aromas of dark fruits with a subtle woody note

 Palate

-Extremely smooth, it reveals tannins that are both powerful and subtle, lending depth to the aromas of dark fruit, spices, and forest floor.
-A truly great wine with excellent aging potential
+Extremely smooth, it reveals tannins that are both powerful and subtle, bringing out the full depth of the aromas of black fruits, spices, and forest floor.
+A truly great wine for aging.

 Serve